ederchrono/wotw/README.md

 #### [Bit.dev collection](https://bit.dev/ederchrono/widget-of-the-week)

-To see more widgets stay conected at any of these sites:
+To see more widgets stay connected at any of these sites:

 - [https://ederdiaz.dev/](https://ederdiaz.dev/)
 - [dev.to](https://dev.to/ederchrono)